-With this call for papers we invite submissions that broadly focus on the “B&R”, what it is, and how the opportunities for cross-cultural exchange and communication might be understood and responded to by scholars, entrepreneurs, business leaders, as well as students, faculty, netizens and others learning through social media.
-What can we learn from the historic experience of those who travelled the ancient Silk Roads that might help us to achieve spiritual wisdom as well as practical pathways of success?
-How might the “B&R” be used to advance the common good and enhance our capacities for moral leadership and social responsibility?
+With this call for papers we invite submissions that focus on a particular aspect of Contemplation, Mission and Martyrdom particularly in the Ignatian tradition, i.e. what it is, and how the opportunities for cross-cultural exchange and communication related to becoming “Contemplative in Action” might be understood and responded to by scholars, entrepreneurs, business leaders, as well as students, faculty, netizens and others learning through social media.
+What can we learn from the historic experience of those who put Contemplative silence at the core of their being and action?
+How might a mission which is genuinely rooted in local cultures not only be enriched through Contemplation but also contribute to new approaches to mission.
+How do Martyrdom and the blood of martyrs through the centuries help to frame an action oriented mission which is freed from sectarian concerns but is designed to advance the common good and enhance our capacities for moral leadership and social responsibility?

-We are looking for papers that bring together theory and practice, research studies and case-based papers that address the opportunities opened by the “B&R”.
-We welcome both careful empirical studies and thoughtful and well-developed conceptual works that explore this topic.
+We are looking for papers that bring together theory and practice, research studies and case-based papers that address the intrinsic link between Contemplation, Mission and Martyrdom.
+We welcome both careful empirical studies and thoughtful and well-developed conceptual work that explore this topic.
 Empirical studies should be supported by rigorous qualitative or quantitative data analysis.
 Conceptual work should be clearly grounded in the existing literature.
 Practitioner papers are welcomed to contribute to our understanding of effective teaching and learning, through research, reports and case studies that address any of the questions suggested here, or others that they believe should be addressed.

-Submitted papers should have the potential to make a significant contribution both to educational and academic literature and / or organizational development in order to qualify for inclusion in the Conference.
+Submitted papers should have the potential to make a significant contribution both to action oriented educational and academic literature and / or organizational development in order to qualify for inclusion in the Conference.